 Is March good time to visit Chicago?

 March is a good time to visit Chicago as spring weather begins to hit the city.
 If you’re looking for a party, there’s no bigger event in Chicago than St. Patrick’s Day which is celebrated the weekend before March 17.
 If you prefer less crowds, visit Chicago any weekend in March except St. Patrick’s Day and you’ll find the city is bustling with events yet not full of visitors.
 Chicago is also a great option to visit for spring break with its endless iconic attractions and cheaper flights and hotel deals in March (outside of St. Patrick’s Day).
-With a manageable amount of visitors in March, it’s a great time to snag a trendy restaurant reservation or visit one of Chicago’s top attractions like the Art Institute or Skydeck with a minimal wait.
+With a manageable amount of visitors in March, it’s a great time to snag a trendy restaurant reservation or visit one of Chicago’s top attractions like the Field Museum, 360 Chicago Observation Deck, or the Art Institute, with a minimal wait.

 How cold is Chicago in March?